plgd-dev/hub/docs/guide/deployment/resource-directory.md

 ### Edit configuration file

-You can edit configuration file such as server port, certificates, OAuth provider and so on.
+You can edit configuration file such as server port, certificates and so on.
 Read more detail about how to configure OAuth Provider [here](https://github.com/plgd-dev/cloud/blob/v2/docs/guide/developing/authorization.md#how-to-configure-auth0).

-See an example of address, tls, event bus/store and OAuth config on the followings.
+See an example of address, tls, event bus and store configuration:

 ```yaml
 ...